emmanueldufourq/NN-R/Code.md

 # Links to the code:

 Each of these open up in Google Colab.
-To edit the code and make modifications you can do the following: Click on File > Save a copy in drive. * * Note that this might require you to sign in with a Google account* *.
+To edit the code and make modifications you can do the following:
+Open a link below, then once the page has loaded, click on * *File* * > * *Save a copy in drive...* *

+* *Note that this might require you to sign in with a Google account* *.